The Box (Australian TV series): Storylines

-Along with constructing characters modelled on real-life Australian television figures of the day, The Box presented various fictional programs produced by UCV-12 that commented-on real-life Australian programs.
-Police procedural Manhunt, which was lumbered with a dim and accident-prone lead actor Tony Wild (Ken James), was much like the police series produced by Crawfords at that time.
+The Box presented various fictional programs produced by UCV-12 that mirrored real-life Australian programs.
+Police procedural Manhunt, which was lumbered with dim and accident-prone lead actor Tony Wild (Ken James), was much like the police series produced by Crawfords at that time.
 Variety program Big Night Out was an In Melbourne Tonight style production.
-Later the medical drama Mercy Flight seemed connected to early British series The Flying Doctor (1959).
-Other programs produced by the station included children's show "Holliday Farm", chat program "Girl Talk", and period drama "Gully Rider".
+Aborted medical drama Mercy Flight seemed connected to early British series The Flying Doctor (1959).
+Other programs produced by the station included children's show Holliday Farm and later, period drama Gully Rider.
+A flyer in the production office, often seen in the first year, advertised an otherwise undiscussed program, Slattery's People.

 The initial episodes of The Box emphasised sex, scandal, the political machinations of station personnel, and featured several nude scenes.
-The first episode showed a sexy young woman named Felicity (played by 20-year-old Helen Hemingway) seduce Big Night Out host Gary Burke (Peter Regan).
-Felicity then announced she was a 15-year-old schoolgirl, causing the station to try to cover-up the scandal.
-Scheming bisexual television magazine journalist Vicki Stafford (Judy Nunn) exploited the situation and had Felicity pose for a nude centerfold with Tony Wild.
+The first episode showed a sexy young woman named Felicity (played by 20-year-old Helen Hemingway) seducing Big Night Out host Gary Burke (Peter Regan).
+Felicity then announced she was a 15-year-old schoolgirl, causing the station to try to avoid the scandal.
+Scheming bisexual television magazine journalist Vicki Stafford (Judy Nunn) exploited the situation and had Felicity pose for a nude centrefold with Tony Wild.
 Vicki also kissed Felicity, in Australian TV's first ever lesbian kiss.
-Felicity was soon revealed to be over 18, and schemed her way into the station to appear on Big Night Out.
-Vicki later switched to working for the station, producing and presenting chat and news style programs.
+Felicity was soon revealed to be over 18, and schemed her way into the station to appear on Big Night Out and thence an international career as a porn star.
+Vicki soon switched to working for the station, producing and presenting daytime chat show Girl Talk before hitting the big time with evening current affairs series Newsmakers.